-My most vivid memory of visiting Champagne is watching the sun descend over Reims from a comfort of a barrel tub while enjoying a glass of cold champagne from a nearby vineyard.
-I have never felt this close to history, or this glamours in a tub.
+My most vivid memory of visiting Champagne is watching the sun descend over glistening vineyards from the comfort of a barrel tub while enjoying a glass of cold champagne from a nearby vineyard.
+I have never felt this close to history, or this glamour in a tub.

 Champagne is a well-recognized region when it comes to travel.
 It is home to the world’s favourite golden liquid and a place of romantic luxury.
 The wealth of history that can be found in this region is absolutely astonishing, especially because champagne-making is close to its core.
 There is much to be said on this topic and much of it is about the impressive innovations of Madame Clicquot but that story is for another time.

 This blog post uses affiliate links denoted by ( * ).

 Read the disclaimer about affiliate links & PR gifting here.

 There are many fantastic hotels* in the Champagne region*.
 During our visit, my sister and I were adamant about having at least one night at a unique location.
 Somewhere close to the roots, surrounded by vines.
 I wanted to smell the grapes and see the sun sink into the sparkling green leaves.
 Château de Sacy*, just outside of Reims, turned out to be exactly that.

 This Michelin Guide luxury hotel selection property is located in the small commune of Sacy.
 It is completely surrounded by vineyards as far as the eye can see.
 This carefully restored old chateau with a fantastic kitchen, stunning decor, and a unique wellness center.
 The historical charm is prominent throughout the property.
 The large windows are accented with heavy heavy curtains, and brightly coloured velvet furniture is just as Marie-Antoinette would’ve ordered.
 Various paintings are scattered between floors.